TropNNC: Structured Neural Network Compression Using Tropical Geometry: Compression Algorithm

-In essence, we have translated the neural network approximation problem into a \textit{zonotope approximation problem}—specifically, the task of approximating a zonotope with another zonotope that has fewer generators.
-This problem is known in the literature as \textit{zonotope order reduction} \citep{yang2018comparison}.
+If we have \(m=1\) then the problem can readily be translated into a \textit{zonotope approximation problem}—the task of approximating a zonotope with another zonotope that has fewer generators.
+This problem is known as \textit{zonotope order reduction} \citep{yang2018comparison}.
 In our case, the approximation must happen in terms of the Hausdorff distance.